Appearance

 Excessively Wide Entry Zones

 The problem: During volatile sessions, a provider posts "Buy XAUUSD 2300 - 2360".
-That is a 60-point zone -- $60/lot of potential slippage between your worst and best fills.
+That is a 60-point zone -- $60/lot of potential spread between your worst and best fills.
 This is usually a reaction to volatility rather than a deliberate strategy.

 Missing Stop Losses